mnvr/music-making-machines/modules/2/README.md

 >
 > If you want to set them to exact values, you can use the `gaintodb(x)`
 > function to convert a gain to its dB equivalent.
 You can enter it directly in
-> the input area that appears on right clicking the fader or knob.
+> the text field that appears on right clicking the fader or knob.
 >
 > ![Illustrating gaintodb](i/gaintodb.png)